Extensive analysis of reconstruction algorithms for DESI 2024 baryon acoustic oscillations: Conclusion

 \item The analysis of the power spectrum along and perpendicular to the line of sight shows the dependence of algorithm performance on the line of sight.
 Along the line of sight and in both \textbf{RecSym} and \textbf{RecIso}, the power spectra of iFFT and MG agree less compared to that in the perpendicular to the line of sight case on all scales.
 For \textbf{RecSym}, the differences are especially on smaller scales for all three tracers.
 For \textbf{RecIso}, the differences are especially on larger scales (larger than BAO scales).
+This is not the case in BGS \textbf{RecIso} monopole and quadrupole, but the BGS power spectrum parallel to the line of sight still has similarly larger discrepancy on large scales.

 \item The \textbf{RecSym} convention presents smaller differences between different reconstruction algorithms than \textbf{RecIso} does overall.
 Because \textbf{RecIso} attempts to remove large-scale RSDs, the imperfect removal more easily presents in the \textbf{RecIso} convention.
 In comparison, \textbf{RecSym} is less sensitive to reconstruction errors.
 DESI DR1 BAO analysis opts to use the \textbf{RecSym} convention.